adudenamedruby/.dotfiles/nvim/.config/nvim/README.md

 ## Overview

-This is my Neovim configuration using lazy.nvim as the plugin manager.
+This is my NeoVim configuration using lazy.nvim as the plugin manager.
 The configuration follows a modular structure with separate files for core settings, utilities, and individual plugin configurations.

 ## Development Commands